Jack-John-Joe/grapejuice/README.md

 A fully open-source and cool roblox alternative

 ## Why you need it
-grapejuice runs better in many ways, has better chat filtering, and an easier programming language (javascript) instead of the normal roblox one (lua).
+grapejuice runs better in many ways, has better chat filtering, and an easier programming language (quickscript) instead of the normal roblox one (lua).